Become a Practitioner

 Marking criteria for this would be that you have demonstrated an ability to empathise with the client, understand the client and dogs needs, communicate, set goals appropriately, risk assess and evaluate progress.
 This does not have to be super detailed.
 The template will prompt the information needed to ensure marking criteria is met.

+When you have completed the course, email the office at info@petprepinitiative.com.
 We will send you an assessment pack which includes guidelines and templates.